 One of the most prolific sculptors of the twentieth century, Marshall Fredericks (1908-1998), is recognized for his large-scale figures, public monuments and fountains in more than 150 locations in the USA and other countries, including Denmark, England, Finland, Japan, Norway and Sweden.

 The Spirit of Detroit

-Located outside of the Coleman A. Young Municipal Center at the start of Woodward Avenue, Detroit, this 7.9 m tall bronze cast was commissioned in 1955 and revealed in 1958.
+This 7.9 m tall bronze cast is located outside of the Coleman A. Young Municipal Center, at the start of Woodward Avenue, Detroit.
+It was commissioned in 1955 and revealed in 1958.
 This iconic urban design has become a symbol of the people of Detroit and their determination to prevail.

-The Spirit of Detroit is sometimes comforted by a jersey, belonging to one of the Detroit teams such the Redwings (NHL hockey), Lions (NFL Football), Pistons (NBA basketball) or Tigers (MLB baseball) when they are in winning ways.
+The Spirit of Detroit is sometimes comforted by a jersey belonging to one of the Detroit teams, such as the Redwings (NHL hockey), Lions (NFL Football), Pistons (NBA basketball) or Tigers (MLB baseball) when they are in winning ways.
 This composite of individual photos was assembled following a visit to Detroit in April 2016.

 Locations for urban art in Detroit

 Here are the locations explored in this series about urban art in Detroit: